Remod-org/MoMRevisited/README.md

   - You must select the 64 bit version, and several 64 and 32 bit versions will appear in this folder.
 Choose the most recent.
   - We are using Visual Studio, not VS Code.
 YMMV.

+## Status
+  - Server running and accepting direct connections
+  - Client able to connect via console using UUU
+  - TODO: On reconnect, client appears as a new player, losing progress.